istio/istio.io/content/docs/tasks/traffic-management/traffic-shifting.md

 ---
 title: Traffic Shifting
-description: This task shows you how to migrate traffic from an old to new version of a service.
+description: Shows you how to migrate traffic from an old to new version of a service.
 weight: 25
-redirect_from:
+aliases:
     - /docs/tasks/traffic-management/version-migration.html
 ---
-{% include home.html %}

-> Note: This task uses the new [v1alpha3 traffic management API]({{home}}/blog/2018/v1alpha3-routing.html).
+> This task uses the new [v1alpha3 traffic management API](/blog/2018/v1alpha3-routing/).
 The old API has been deprecated and will be removed in the next Istio release.
 If you need to use the old version, follow the docs [here](https://archive.istio.io/v0.6/docs/tasks/).

 This task shows you how to gradually migrate traffic from an old to new version of a service.
 With Istio, we can migrate the traffic in a gradual fashion by using a sequence of rules